Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Taxonomies and Sharing Standards

 \subsection{Sharing Standards}

-A study of existing threat intelligence sharing initiatives concluded that Structured Threat Information eXpression (STIX) is currently the most used standard for sharing threat information \cite{sauerwein2017threat}.
+A study for existing threat intelligence sharing initiatives concluded that Structured Threat Information eXpression (STIX) is currently the most used standard for sharing threat information \cite{sauerwein2017threat}.
 STIX is an expressive, flexible, and extensible representation language used to communicate an overall piece of threat information \cite{Barnum2012-STIX}.
-The STIX architecture comprises different cyber threat information elements such as cyber observables, indicators, incidents, adversaries tactics, techniques, procedures, exploit targets, courses of action, cyber attack campaigns, and threat actors.
-Furthermore, STIX was recently redesigned and as a result omits some of the objects and properties defined in the first version.
+The STIX architecture comprises different cyber threat information structures such as observables, indicators, incidents, adversary tactics, techniques and procedures, campaigns, intrusion sets, threat actors, targets, and courses of action.
+Furthermore, STIX was recently redesigned and, as a result, omits some of the objects and properties defined in the first version.
 The objects chosen for inclusion in the second version represent a minimally viable product that fulfills basic consumer and producer requirements for cyber threat intelligence sharing.
 Both standards can be used and adapted based on an organization's needs.
-It is worth pointing out that MITRE additionally offers MAEC (Malware Attribute Enumeration and Characterization) \cite{MAEC}, a very expressive malware sharing language for encoding and communicating high-fidelity information about malware based upon attributes such as behaviors, artifacts, and attack patterns.
-MAEC can be integrated in STIX or used as a standalone.
+It is worth pointing out that MITRE additionally offers MAEC (Malware Attribute Enumeration and Characterization) \cite{MAEC}, a very expressive malware-sharing language for encoding and communicating high-fidelity information about malware based upon attributes such as behaviors, artifacts, and attack patterns.
+MAEC can be integrated into STIX or used standalone.

-OpenIOC, developed by Mandiant, is an extensible XML schema that enables you to describe the technical characteristics that identify a known threat, an attacker's methodology, or other evidence of compromise.
-The types of information covered directly by OpenIOC are derived mainly by enriched low-level atomic indicators, comprising indicators of compromise, thus covering the IOC category of the cyber threat intelligence model.
+OpenIOC, developed by Mandiant, is an extensible XML schema that enables you to describe technical characteristics that identify a known threat, an attacker's methodology, or other evidence of compromise.
+The types of information covered directly by OpenIOC are derived mainly from enriched low-level atomic indicators, comprising indicators of compromise, thus covering the IOC category of the cyber threat intelligence model.